zackboll/opencv_core_ada/README.md

 - OpenCV development files providing the `opencv4` pkg-config package;
 - the OpenCV Core library (`opencv_core`).

-The project file compiles the shim as C++17 and links against:
+The project compiles the shim as C++17 and links against:

 ```text
 opencv_core